 Moving average and standard deviations are used to create Bollinger bands too, which is one of the many ways of predicting the range for the stock price technical analysis and you can also form various trading strategies based on Bollinger bands.

-In part 2 of this series, we will try to understand distributions.
-It will also try to answer the basic question: “why is statistics necessary for strategy building?”
+In part 2 of this series, we will try to understand distributions and will also try to answer the basic question: “Why is statistics necessary for strategy building?”